 The hardest part of installing new flooring is ripping up the old carpet and removing all the carpet tacking strips and tacks.
 Then of course, you have to get rid of all of it.

 Once that is done, laying the ProGen luxury vinyl plank flooring is easy and goes very fast thanks to the rigid core and uni-click locking system of the planks.

-One of the selling features of the flooring for me was that it doesn’t warp or bend when exposed to temperature fluctuations or sunlight.
+There are many selling features of Tarkett ProGen flooring, but the one that I like is that it doesn’t warp or bend when exposed to temperature fluctuations or sunlight.
 This makes it perfect for the room that gets a lot of sun in the afternoon or any room, especially high traffic areas like hallways and mudrooms.

 It requires no acclimation time (most other flooring require 24 hours of acclimation time), and can be installed the same day you receive it.